Jul 11, 2025

 Internship I in Counseling/Student Personnel Services is one of the culminating field-based experiences for matriculated students taken during the final Fall semester of one’s program.
 Students spend a minimum of 300 clock hours throughout each semester at their selected internship site for a maximum of 600 clock hours in one academic year.
 Emphasis is placed upon gaining direct experiences and actually participating in all phases of student services.
 Internship students work under the direction of an on-site mentor, and a college-faculty supervisor.
 Internship students attend topical seminars on campus.

-Prerequisite COUN 26509 with a minimum grade of D- and COUN 26526 with a minimum grade of D- and COUN 26582 with a minimum grade of D- and COUN 26520 with a minimum grade of D- and COUN 26501 with a minimum grade of D- and COUN 26527 with a minimum grade of D-
+Prerequisite Courses: COUN 26509 with a minimum grade of D- and COUN 26526 with a minimum grade of D- and COUN 26582 with a minimum grade of D- and COUN 26520 with a minimum grade of D- and COUN 26501 with a minimum grade of D- and COUN 26527 with a minimum grade of D-

-Attribute Code ADV, EXIN, GCAT, GRAD
+Course Attributes: ADV, EXIN, GCAT, GRAD

 Credits: 3